Table of Contents:

 The Publication Manual of the American Psychological Association (6th edition) is the style manual of choice for writers, editors, students, educators, and professionals in psychology, sociology, business, economics, nursing, social work, and justice administration.

-This series of recordings goes through the process of understanding a structured database, conducting an efficient literature search, and using RefWorks to manage references and create a bibliography.
+This series of recordings goes through the process of understanding a structured database and conducting an efficient literature search.

 - Literature Searching in Ovid Medline: Using Subject Headings, Duration: 07:02